fekle/dns-test/README.md

 If `--report-file` is specified, a report will be appended to the specified file, also in YAML format.

+If you are performing comparisons of multiple servers, the flag `--local` can come in handy to compare your local server as well.

 ## Example
 ```bash